-The School's Learning for Life (L4L) programme received praise by Ofsted inspectors, who mentioned the positive impact that the School's bespoke character education programme was having on pupils.
+The School's Learning for Life (L4L) programme received praise by Ofsted inspectors, who mentioned the positive impact that the School's bespoke character and virtues education programme has on pupils.
 The School's CEIAG (careers education) provision ensures that pupils are aspirational - whilst other work around personal development allows that they feel safe, and behave towards one another with respect and understanding.

-In addition to the enrichment offered within the School week, the School continues to build an impressive portfolio of opportunities for pupils before and after School, and at lunchtime.
+In addition to the enrichment offered within the School week, the School continues to build an impressive portfolio of opportunities for pupils before and after School.
 Pupils now choose to take part in before and after School badminton, after School football, and there is significant take-up of music lessons from the Music Service.
-The coronavirus pandemic greatly curtailed enrichment learning, as a result of planned control measures in School or because external providers were neither able to receive pupils nor attend School - but across 2021/22 the easing of national restrictions meant that a much wider offer once again became possible.
-This included a return of Challenge Week in early July 2022.
+Challenge week ran in the summer term in full, after recent years where the pandemic had restricted activities of provision.
 The School also runs the Duke of Edinburgh scheme, with intentionally universal access for the year 9 cohort.
-Whilst again the outcomes and impact of this provision were disrupted in 2020/21 as a result of Covid-19, the School remains focused and committed to wider experiences offered by the scheme, and was able to provide across all levels (bronze, silver, and gold) from September 2021.
+The School remains focused and committed to wider experiences offered by the scheme, and was able to provide across all levels (bronze, silver, and gold) from September 2022.

-Enrichment and extra-curricular opportunities have also grown; the School continues to extend links with the University of Birmingham which has led to bespoke enrichments around engineering, sustainability, linguistics (in French), geology, and archaeology - with more still planned for 2022/23, including a range of social action and equity focused projects.
+Enrichment and extra-curricular opportunities have also grown; the School continues to extend links with the University of Birmingham which has led to bespoke enrichments around engineering, sustainability, linguistics (in French), geology, and archaeology - with more still planned including a range of social action and equity focused projects.